-Under the direction of Jeff Wilson, the choir performs a variety of music from traditional to contemporary, including special music programs at various times of the year.
+Under the direction of Jeff McIntyre, the choir performs a variety of music from traditional to contemporary, including special music programs at various times of the year.

 Frequently the Chancel Choir will be accompanied by special musicians playing percussion, violin, trumpet, flute, or trombone.
-The choir practices Thursday evenings at 8:30pm upstairs in the Choir Room just off the main lobby.
+The choir practices Wednesday evenings at 7:00 p.m.
+September through June.

-If you are interested in singing with the Choir, or if you play an instrument and would like to share your talents, please contact Jeff Wilson, Music Director.
+If you are interested in singing with the Choir, or if you play an instrument and would like to share your talents, please contact Jeff McIntyre, Music Director.

 In 1991, the congregation installed a pipe organ manufactured by Moller Pipe Organ of Hagerstown, Maryland, which replaced the electronic organ that served for many years.